 A blog by Caitlin Aitchison (Senior Graphic Designer at Trident Marketing)

 Branding is in my DNA.
-It’s something I do regularly in my role, whether it’s designing a logo for a company from scratch or working up a brand for a new home development.
+It’s something I do regularly in my role, whether it’s designing a logo for a company from scratch or working up an aesthetic for a new home development.
 It’s an incredibly creative process, starting with name ideas.
 I go on the hunt for inspiration – which could be researching a local area and its history, simply looking at the world around me, or hitting up Dribbble and Behance for a dose of design genius.

 From there the logo develops.
 I design various options, regularly checking their implementation on brochure covers.
 It’s so easy to get carried away, but making sure a logo works in situ is incredibly important.
 Next come the colours, then any associated graphic design elements that can help bring the brand to life – such as an eye-catching background pattern.